Swahili

-Swahili, (Note: /swɑːˈhiːli/ swah-HEE-lee) also known as Kiswahili, (Note: /ˌkiːswɑːˈhiːli/ KEE-swah-HEE-lee; an endonym meaning 'Swahili language') is a Bantu language originally spoken by the Swahili people, who are found primarily in Tanzania, Kenya, and Mozambique (along the East African coast and adjacent littoral islands).
-Estimates of the number of Swahili speakers, including both native and second-language speakers, vary widely.
-They generally range from 150 million to 200 million; with most of its native speakers residing in Tanzania and Kenya.
+Swahili, (Note: /swɑːˈhiːli/ swah-HEE-lee) also known as Kiswahili, (Note: /ˌkiːswɑːˈhiːli/ KEE-swah-HEE-lee; an endonym meaning 'Swahili language') is a Bantu language of the Atlantic–Congo language family, originally spoken by the Swahili people, who are found primarily in Tanzania, Kenya, and Mozambique (along the East African coast and adjacent littoral islands).
+Estimates of the number of Swahili speakers, including both native and second-language speakers, generally range from 40 million to 200 million.
+Most native speakers reside in Tanzania and Kenya.

-Swahili has a significant number of loanwords from other languages, mainly Arabic, as well as from Portuguese, English and German.
-Around 40% of Swahili vocabulary consists of Arabic loanwords, including the name of the language (سَوَاحِلي sawāḥilī, a plural adjectival form of an Arabic word meaning 'of the coasts').
-The loanwords date from the era of contact between Arab slave traders and the Bantu inhabitants of the east coast of Africa, which was also the time period when Swahili emerged as a lingua franca in the region.
+About 40% of Swahili vocabulary consists of Arabic loanwords, including the name of the language itself (سَوَاحِلي sawāḥilī, a plural adjectival form of an Arabic word meaning 'of the coasts').
+Swahili also has a significant number of loanwords from Portuguese, English and German.
+The Arabic loanwords date from the era of contact between Arab slave traders and the Bantu inhabitants of the east coast of Africa, which was also the time period when Swahili emerged as a lingua franca in the region.

-Due to concerted efforts by the governments of Tanzania and Kenya, Swahili is one of three official languages (the others being English and French) of the East African Community (EAC) countries, namely Burundi, Democratic Republic of the Congo, Kenya, Rwanda, Somalia, South Sudan, Tanzania, and Uganda.
+Due to concerted efforts by the governments of Tanzania and Kenya, Swahili is one of three official languages (alongside English and French) of the East African Community (EAC) countries, which are Kenya, Tanzania, Burundi, the Democratic Republic of the Congo, Rwanda, Somalia, South Sudan, and Uganda.
 It is the lingua franca of other areas in the African Great Lakes region and East and Southern Africa.
 Swahili is also one of the working languages of the African Union and of the Southern African Development Community.
 The East African Community created an institution called the East African Kiswahili Commission (EAKC) which began operations in 2015.
 The institution currently serves as the leading body for promoting the language in the East African region, as well as for coordinating its development and usage for regional integration and sustainable development.
 In recent years Somalia, South Africa, Botswana, Namibia, Ethiopia, and South Sudan have begun offering Swahili as a subject in schools or have developed plans to do so.

-Shikomor (or Comorian), an official language in Comoros and also spoken in Mayotte (Shimaore), is closely related to Swahili and is sometimes considered a dialect of Swahili, although other authorities consider it a distinct language.
-In 2022, based on Swahili's growth as a prominent international language, the United Nations declared Swahili Language Day as 7 July to commemorate the date that Julius Nyerere adopted Swahili as a unifying language for African independence struggles.
+Shikomor (or Comorian), an official language in Comoros that is also spoken in Mayotte (Shimaore), is closely related to Swahili and is sometimes considered a dialect, although other authorities consider it a distinct language.
+In 2022, based on Swahili's growth as a prominent international language, the United Nations declared Swahili Language Day as 7 July to commemorate the date that Julius Nyerere adopted Swahili as a unifying language for Tanganyikan independence struggles.

 Classification

 Swahili is a Bantu language of the Sabaki branch.
 In Guthrie's geographic classification, Swahili is in Bantu zone G, whereas the other Sabaki languages are in zone E70, commonly under the name Nyika.
-Historical linguists consider the Arabic influence on Swahili to be significant, since it takes around 40% of its vocabulary directly from Arabic, and was initially spread along the East African coast.
+Historical linguists consider the Arabic influence on Swahili to be significant, since about 40% of its vocabulary is taken directly from Arabic, and it was initially spoken along the East African coast.